 All of these projects cost money for supplies, labor, travel, research, etc. As we try to maximize the % of the price/lb of green coffee the farmer recieves, at the same time offering competitive prices to roasters, there isn't much left to dedicate to sustainability projects.

 However, if you feel any or all of these projects are worth supporting, we welcome your financial support.
 This can take the form of a few extra cents per pound for green coffee that we dedicate directly to sustainability projects.
 That way, you can advertize this to your customers, or even offer them the option of buying from you for a few cents more in order to support these initiatives.
 We have plenty of promotional materials for those who elect to support/sponsor our efforts on the ground.

 Come lend a hand

 In certain cases, know-how and elbow grease are what we really need to push our projects forward.
 In these cases, we gratefully welcome visits from our clients, their employees and patrons, or anyone in the coffee community willing to lend a hand!
 We don't always have projects going on that can put foreign talent to use, so prior planning is essential.
 There are also remote opportunities to help out from time to time.

 Spread the word

-While actions generally speak lounder than words, the words are pretty important too!
-As we tend to dedicate our time and resources to acting, rather than self-promoting, most of our efforts no unnoticed by the outside world.
+While actions generally speak louder than words, the words are pretty important too!
+As we tend to dedicate our time and resources to acting, rather than self-promoting, most of our efforts go unnoticed by the outside world.
+Recruiting more support for these projects from others is a weakness of ours.
 Therefore, your help getting the word out, be it a tweet, IG post, blog, or conversation with another coffee professional, helps us immensely to gather more resources and support to have a greater positive impact in coffee-growing communities.